canonical/charms.reactive/docs/managed-flags.rst

 :func:`~charms.reactive.flags.register_trigger` to "wrap" the automatic flag with a layer-specific flag that can be safely used within that layer.

+It is worth mentioning that any set flag will execute on every hook run as long as it stays set.
+This means that code inside a function wrapped in, for example, ``endpoint.{endpoint_name}.joined`` will run every time hooks run when .joined is true.
+This could be due to something completely unrelated such as relation data changing or even an update-status hook.
+It is best not to rely on such things due to the obfusificative nature of the code as it makes it harder for someone to reason about, but it is a good point to remember.

 The flags that are set by the framework are:

 +----------------------------------------------+------------------------------------------------------------+